Notice of Privacy Practices

 Psychotherapy Notes: We must obtain your written authorization for most uses and disclosures of psychotherapy notes.

 Marketing: We must obtain your written authorization to use and disclose your PHI for most marketing purposes (as defined by HIPAA), except as noted above.

 Sale of PHI: We must obtain your written authorization for any disclosure of your PHI which constitutes a sale of PHI.

-You have certain rights regarding your PHI, which are explained below.
-You may exercise these rights by submitting a request in writing to our Privacy Officer.
+You have certain rights regarding your PHI as explained below.
+You may exercise these rights by submitting a request to firstname.lastname@example.org.

 C. You have the right to request to receive confidential communications from us by alternative means or at an alternative location.
 You have the right to request that we communicate with you in a certain way (for example, email instead of regular mail) or at a certain location (for example, sending information to your work address rather than your home address).
-We will accommodate reasonable requests.
-We may also condition this accommodation by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.
+We will accommodate reasonable requests as long as we can easily provide it in the format you requested.
+Any additional expenses will be passed on to you for payment.

-E. You have the right to receive an accounting of certain disclosures that we have made of your PHI.
-You have the right to receive an accounting of certain disclosures we have made, if any, of your PHI.
-This right only applies to disclosures for purposes other than treatment, payment, or health care operations as described in this Notice.
-It excludes disclosures we may have made to you, your family members, or friends involved in your care.
-The right to receive this information is subject to certain exceptions, restrictions and limitations.
-You must specify a time period, which may not be longer than 6 years.
-You may request a shorter timeframe.
-You have the right to one free request within any 12-month period, but we may charge you for any additional requests in the same 12-month period.
-We will notify you about any such charges, and you are free to withdraw or modify your request in writing before any charges are incurred.
-We will respond to your request within 60 days (with up to a 30-day extension if needed).
+E. You have the right to receive a list of when and to whom we have disclosed your PHI (an “accounting of certain disclosures”).
+This accounting will not include disclosures made for treatment, payment, and health care operations purposes or any disclosures we may have made directly to you.
+If you request an accounting, you must specify the time period, which may not be longer than 6 years.
+You have the right to one free request within any 12-month period and we may charge you for any additional requests in the same 12-month period.
+We will notify you of any such charges and you are free to withdraw or modify your request in writing before any charges are incurred.
+We will respond to your request within 60 days (with up to a 30 day extension if needed).
 In addition, we will notify you, as required by law, if there has been any breach of your PHI.

-We will not retaliate against you in any way for filing a complaint.
-You may also submit your complaint to the Secretary of Health and Human Services.
+We will not retaliate against you in any way for filing a complaint with us, the Secretary or any state agency.